khazali/MCPricer/README.md

 3. Asian options (in AsianOption.java)
 4. Autocallable (in Autocallable.java)

 The Monte-Carlo method is implemented in MCPricer.java.
 It is initialized by the number of paths and an object of the above classes.
-In addition, analytical solutions of the Black-Scholes-Merton equation can be calculated for the pricing of the following options (which are used to test the validity of Monte-Carlo methods for similar cases):
+In addition, analytical solutions of the Black-Scholes-Merton equation can be calculated for the pricing of the following options (which are used to test the validity of Monte-Carlo method for similar cases):
 1. European options
 2. Barrier options